Snatched — The Chosen Trilogy Book 2 | Christian YA

 About

-In a dystopian world where faith has become a battleground, 16-year-old Raya — skilled in hand-to-hand combat — takes a stand against secret government agents kidnapping minorities for a sinister brainwashing program.
+In a dystopian world where faith has become a battleground, 16-year-old Raya, skilled in hand-to-hand combat, takes a stand against secret government agents kidnapping minorities for a sinister brainwashing program.
 Captured by ruthless Syndicate soldiers, she finds herself face to face with a true nightmare: the TRP.

-Upon arrival, she discovers that the Transcendent Reculturing Program is not a program at all, but one of many prisons hidden throughout the United States, built to legally re-indoctrinate mental slavery.
-Reeling from a significant loss, Raya finds little will to live — until she meets Mateo, who urges her to pull on her faith to survive the torments the Program has in store.
+Upon arrival, she discovers that the Transcendent Reculturing Program is not a program at all, but one of many prisons hidden throughout the United States, built to legally re-indoctrinate people into mental slavery.
+Reeling from a significant loss, Raya finds little will to live until she meets Mateo, who urges her to pull on her faith to survive the torments the Program has in store.

 Knowing that no one is coming for them, Mateo and the others want to execute an escape plan with Raya's help.
 Can she find the strength within herself to overcome the Program, or will it be too much to bear?